-Good blood flow throughout the body is important.
+Good blood flow throughout your body is obviously important.
 That’s why stenosis, or narrow blood vessels, is a problem.
-Unfortunately, this problem can happen again.
+And unfortunately, this problem can happen again after you’ve had a blocked artery reopened.
 That’s when it becomes restenosis.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Balloon angioplasty and stent placement help restore blood flow through previously blocked arteries, but some patients develop restenosis (re-narrowing) over time.
+Stent placement helps restore blood flow through previously blocked arteries, but some patients develop restenosis (re-narrowing) over time.

-Stephen Ellis, MD, Section Head of Invasive/Interventional Cardiology at Cleveland Clinic, explains, “There are effective ways to restore blood flow if restenosis occurs, but it’s important to assess the cause and to tailor treatment accordingly.”
+Stephen Ellis, MD, Director of Interventional Cardiology, explains, “There are effective ways to restore blood flow if restenosis occurs, but it’s important to assess the cause and to tailor treatment accordingly.”

 Why does restenosis occur?

-Despite advances, Dr. Ellis says, “in-stent restenosis still occurs in approximately 15 to 20 percent of patients within six to nine months, and sometimes afterwards.
+Despite advances, Dr. Ellis says, “in-stent restenosis still occurs in approximately 3 to 10% of patients within six to nine months, and sometimes afterwards.
 We have learned that restenosis is a very complex process.”

-Before any treatment, your doctor will perform tests in order to understand what’s causing any problems.
+Before any treatment for restenosis, your doctor will perform tests to understand what’s causing any problems.
 Catheterization allows doctors to look inside the artery and to perform tests including: